About me

 Additional information

-For those in financial hardship, I offer a reduced rate to a proportion of the people who I work with.
-If this applies to you and you would like to enquire if I have reduced rate availability, please email me.
+For those in financial hardship, I offer a reduced rate for a proportion of the people who I work with.
+If this applies to you and you would like to enquire if I have availability to offer a reduced rate, please email me.

 For supervision, my rate for self-funded supervisees is £75 and organisation or employer funded is £80